‘Joy beyond measure’: Celebrations in Gaza as long-awaited ceasefire begins

 “There have been no more bombs, no more fighter jets, and no more drones.
 The only sound of gunfire we hear is from celebrations in the streets – gunshots and fireworks have been frequent,” he said.

-Before the ceasefire came into effect, Israeli forces killed at least 19 more Palestinians and wounded dozens of others on Sunday, taking the total deaths in the 15-month genocide to nearly 47,000.
-Palestinian and rights groups say the actual death toll could be much higher.
+Before the ceasefire came into effect, Israeli forces killed at least 19 more Palestinians and wounded dozens of others on Sunday, taking the total death toll in the 15-month genocide to nearly 47,000.
+Palestinian and rights groups say the actual number could be much higher.

 At least 1,139 people were killed in Israel during the Hamas-led attacks on October 7, 2023, and about 250 were taken captive.